sibvisions/reactUI.example/README.md

 - [Custom-Startup-Properties](src/readme-files/custom-startup-props) - Send custom-startup-properties from your WebApp to the server.
 - [Screen-Wrapper](src/readme-files/screen-wrapper) - Wrap your workscreen with customized JSX.
 By screen(s) or global.
 - [Custom-Application-Frame](src/readme-files/custom-app-frame) - Build your custom application frame to replace the default frame.
-- [Send Screen-Parameter to the Server](src/readme-files/screen-parameter) - Send screen-parameter to the server.
+- [Send Extra-Parameter to the Server](src/readme-files/send-parameter) - Send (screen-)parameter to the server.
 - [Edit/Remove Menu-Items](src/readme-files/edited-menu) - Edit or remove menu-items sent by the server.
 - [API demonstration](src/readme-files/example-screen) - An example for screen customization and usage of API functions and hooks.